By Linda Dawson owner of MimisVintageShop

 By the 1870’s sterling silver became more popular than coin silver and all but replaced coin silver.
 Coin silver could not compete with the harder English sterling silver being imported into the US.
 English Sterling silver is marked with a lion rampant, maker’s marks and usually with the city of origin.

 A good source for UK and Irish marks is http://www.925-1000.com/british_marks.html.
-Here's magnificent belt buckle in English silver, in addition to the maker's marks you can spot the lion rampart.
+Here's a magnificent belt buckle in English silver, in addition to the maker's marks you can spot the lion rampart.

-English Sterling Silver Dragon Belt Buckle from TheSalvages
+English Sterling Silver Dragon Belt Buckle from TheSalvages |

 Tiffany and Gorham were the first major manufacturers of sterling silver in the US.
 Sterling silver is an alloy of 92.5 percent silver with copper or another metal.
 The earliest sterling silver in our Country was marked 925/1000.